 If you are worried about tuk-tuk breaking down in the middle of the road, no stress they have a local mobile team to sort it out for you.

 Large Minority have been doing it for so long that there’s no need to worry about anything.
 Note: Just make sure you have paid for insurance, have arranged the right visa, and flight out of the country.

-They run this adventure-filled holidays twice a year.
+They run this adventure-filled holiday twice a year.
 1 The Southern route in September and 1 Northern route in April.
-All staffs and even the hotel you will stay at everyone speaks English.
+All staff and even the hotel you will stay at everyone speaks English.

 3. Plan ahead

-2. Write an email to Large Minority and explain your situation.
-If you are lucky perhaps they can tie you up with another solo traveller!
+2. Write an email to a Large Minority and explain your situation.
+If you are lucky perhaps they can tie you up with another solo traveler!